x3dom/x3dom/doc/guide/gettingstarted.rst

 computer:

-* `Python <http://python.org>`_: The Python programming language is available for all major platforms
+* `Python <http://python.org>`_: The Python programming language is available for all major platforms.
+The recommended version is 2.7, but 2.6 works fine too.
 * `Sphinx <http://sphinx.pocoo.org/>`_: A documentation tool, you will need this in order to build the documentation.
 Sphinx is a Python package and can be installed by running ``easy_install sphinx``.